 To use interleaving well, you’re aiming to introduce a certain amount of “desirable difficulty”: just like a physical workout, a mental workout (studying / learning) should be at least somewhat challenging to give you the maximum benefit in the shortest space of time.

 How does interleaving work?
-Benefits of interleaved practice
+Plus the benefits!

 There is good consensus among psychologists for the benefits of interleaved practice: see reviews by Pan, 2015 or Rohrer, 2012.